Defer generating or loading larger mipmaps until that level of detail is needed.

 Determine when Objects Get Closer to the Camera

 As the scene animates, some objects may get closer to the camera.
-Detect when this happens by asking the shader which mipmap will be accessed or by performing a calculation based on the rendered image size, as described in Determining Which Mipmaps the GPU Will Try to Access and LOD with Function Specialization.
+Detect when this happens by asking the shader which mipmap will be accessed or by performing a calculation based on the rendered image size, as described in Determining Which Mipmaps the GPU Will Try to Access and Using Function Specialization to Build Pipeline Variants.